achak11/tweeter_simulation/README.md

 # Tweeter Simulation (Distributed System)

 This project implements a **Twitter-like engine and simulator** in Erlang.
-It models users, tweets, hashtags, mentions, subscriptions, live updates, and re-tweets — all running on lightweight Erlang processes.
+It models users, tweets, hashtags, mentions, subscriptions, live updates, and re-tweets, all running on lightweight Erlang processes.

 The simulator spawns a configurable number of users, assigns them followers with a Zipf distribution, and generates random actions (tweets, queries, connects/disconnects, re-tweets) until a request limit is reached.